Fun Ways to Cook Corn | Campfire Cooking Ideas

 Rada Mfg.
 Co. is located in Waverly, Iowa.
 In Iowa we are known for our farmlands and more specifically corn production.
 While most of the corn grown is not popcorn or sweet corn, there are some gardeners that chose to grow those varieties of corn!

-We took two recipes from the “cooking hobo style” section of the cookbook.
+Here are two recipes involving corn.
 This type of cooking usually involves some sort of bag or tin foil, cooking food directly over the fire or on a grate.

 Directions: